-*Please be aware that smoking is not allowed in any University buildings.
-Pets are not allowed in dorms.
+*Children under the age of 18 are not allowed inside dorms.
+Please be aware that smoking is not allowed in any University buildings.
+Pets are not allowed in University housing.
 This includes chickens.*

 OFF-CAMPUS Please fill out a Housing Form and let us know your contact information for your off-campus address if you do not choose University Housing.

-RIVENDELL New this year, and offered first to returning students, rooms are available by application at Rivendell Writer's Colony.
+RIVENDELL WRITERS' COLONY Rooms are available by application at Rivendell Writer's Colony.
 Rivendell provides a quiet, studious atmosphere in a beautiful setting overlooking Lost Cove.
 Single and Double rooms are available at a rate of $1200 per room for the School of Letters term.
 (So, $1200 for a single, and $600 each for a double.)
 Students must apply though Rivendell.
 Read more about this new opportunity here.
 Contact our office for details on applying.

 Current parking regulations can be found at http://life.sewanee.edu/live/parking-policy-general.
 Students will receive specific information about vehicle registration in an email closer to arrival time.